jacnel/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

     restCall({
                 url : this.url+this.streamsBase+"/"+
-                        qiStream.Id+this.insertMultiple,
+                        qiStream.Id+this.insertMultipleValuesBase,
                 method : 'POST',
                 headers : this.getHeaders(),
                 body : JSON.stringify(events)
             });

 The Qi REST API provides many more types of data insertion calls beyond those demonstrated in this application.
+Go to the
+`Qi documentation<https://cloud.osisoft.com/documentation>`_ for more information on available REST API calls.

-Retrieve Events
+Retrieve Values
 ---------------

 There are many methods in the Qi REST API allowing for the retrieval of events from a stream.
-The retrieval methods take string type start and end values; in our case, these the start and end ordinal indices expressed as strings ("0" and "99", respectively).
+The retrieval methods take string type start and end values; in our case, these the start and end ordinal indices expressed as strings ("0" and "198", respectively).
 The index values must capable of conversion to the type of the index assigned in the QiType.
 Timestamp keys are expressed as ISO 8601 format strings.
 Compound indices are values concatenated with a pipe ('\|') separator.
-This sample implements only two of the many available retrieval methods - GetWindowValues (getTemplate in ``QiClient.js``) and GetRangeValues (``getRangeTemplate`` in ``QiClient.js``).
+This sample implements only two of the many available retrieval methods - getWindowValues (getTemplate in ``QiClient.js``) and getRangeValues (``getRangeTemplate`` in ``QiClient.js``).

 .. code:: javascript

     restCall({
-            url : this.url+this.streamsBase+this.getTemplate.format([qiStream.Id,start,end]),
+            url : this.url+this.streamsBase+this.getSingleValueBase.format([qiStream.Id,start,end]),
             method : 'GET',
             headers : this.getHeaders()
         });